 Preheat your oven to 350 degrees.

-In the bowl of your mixer beat the granulated sugar and room temperature butter until creamed together.
+In the bowl of your stand mixer beat the granulated sugar and room temperature butter until creamed together.
 This will take 3-4 minutes.

 Add the mashed bananas, coconut oil, brown sugar, eggs, vanilla and sour cream to this mixture.
 Mix until blended together.